2018/19 Season Photographs by Behnaz and Baharak Khalegh

 Natalie Bartlett has spent over the last decade of her life deeply immersed in land-based culture and has a passion for learning the stories, music and skills of traditional peoples around the world.
 An Oakland native, she took her first workshop with Kitka in 2007 and has been honored to return to her Bay Area roots to sing with the ensemble on and off since 2014.
 She is a long term land steward and director of the Wild Series at Quail Springs Permaculture, a 450-acre education center in the high desert of Los Padres National Forest where she teaches traditional arts and ancestral skills - combining her deep loves of music, culture, handwork and the natural world.

 Briget Boyle is a singer-songwriter and guitar player based in Oakland, CA. With training in fields as diverse as Balkan folk singing, African drum and dance, Swedish massage, and theatre tech, Briget sang with Kitka for eight years, and was also lead singer and percussionist for the Balkan band Brass Menažeri for nine years.
-She currently performs with True Life Trio, an innovative vocal ensemble that explores music from the Balkans and the Americas, and has just released her first solo album, The Parts Interior.
+She currently performs with True Life Trio, an innovative vocal ensemble that explores music from the Balkans and the Americas, and has just released her two solo albums, The Parts Interior and The Next Line.

 Juliana Graffagna began her musical career at a young age, singing in church choir and studying classical piano.
 She then ventured on to musical theatre, women’s glee club, Russian language study, and the discovery of her passion for traditional music.
 Juliana has worked with Kitka for more than two decades, serving as music director.
 Juliana currently performs with the eclectic world music ensemble Janam and the True Life Trio.
 She is also a studio vocalist and voice/piano teacher.